Originally published February 8, 2026

 - Create a bulletin board with song answers from many students

-- Assign the grid to take home for family input
+- For a wonderful community project, assign the grid to take home for family input

 Jon Batiste composed and performed the jazz music for Soul, alongside score composers Trent Reznor and Atticus Ross.
 Here’s a behind-the-scenes look at the music of Soul with Jon Batiste.